Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 What is the meaning behind Tet?

-Tet marks the new year and the arrival of spring according to the lunisolar calendar, and as such, it is often referred to as the Spring Festival, a name also used in other countries.
+Tet marks the new year and the arrival of spring according to the lunisolar calendar, and as such, it is often referred to as the Spring Festival, a name also used in other countries like China.

 Did you know?